Member of the Quebec Bar since 2004

-Sarah Woods is a seasoned litigator who has appeared before all levels of Quebec courts and before the Federal Court.
+Sarah Woods is a seasoned litigator who has appeared before all levels of Quebec courts.
 Her diverse practice includes all aspects of commercial litigation, including securities litigation, construction and real estate litigation, shareholder disputes, as well as class actions.
-She also practices in the fields of manufacturer's liability, professional liability, employment law, and defamation.
+She is also involved in cases pertaining to professional liability and c-suite employment matters for executives.

 Sarah is a prolific author and lecturer.
 She has been a course lecturer at the McGill University, Faculty of Law, teaching the Civil Litigation Workshop over the last fifteen years.
 She was the co-Chair of the American Bar Association’s Securities Litigation Sub-Committee for Canada (2015-2019) and co-chaired two editions of the American Bar Association’s National Institute on US-Canadian Securities Litigation.
 In addition to being a McGill University graduate in the transsystemic program (civil and common law), Sarah also holds a bachelor’s degree in economics from Queen’s University.

 Successfully represented the interests of the Attorney General of Manitoba in an application for declaratory judgment against Air Canada further to the shutting down of Aveos’ aircraft maintenance center in Montreal.

 Obtained an order for a mandatory interlocutory injunction for Devimco, one of the most important real estate developers in Montreal.